PS5 Outsells Switch in the US to End 33 Month Streak

-The PlayStation 5 is the best-selling hardware platform in 2021 through September in terms of dollars, while the Nintendo Switch is number one in units sold.
+The PlayStation 5 is the best-selling hardware platform in 2021 in terms of dollars, while the Nintendo Switch is number one in units sold.

 With the PlayStation 5 as the best-selling hardware platform in September does mean the Nintendo Switch streak of 33 months at number one has been broken.
 The last time a console outsold the Nintendo Switch was the PlayStation 4 in November 2018.